brian3t/funado/README.md

 Serving Fundyay:
 Console app:
-- pull all products from Shopify
+- pull all products from Shopify get_prod_list
+- pull all sales from Shopify get_sale
 -